interswitch-kenya-limited/mobpay/README.md

 maven { url "https://jitpack.io" }
 ```

-**Usage examples**
+## Usage examples

-To complete a payment using the SDK instantiate a mobpay object by calling
+Get an interswitch client Id and client secret for your interswitch merchant account then instantiate a mobpay object by doing the following:

 ```java
 // Initialize payment and merchant details